broadinstitute/sam/automation/README.md

 Also make sure that there is a `Build` task configured to run before launch.

 Now, simply open the test spec, right-click on the class name or a specific test string, and select `Run` or `Debug` as needed.
-A good one to start with is `GoogleSpec` to make sure your base configuration is correct.
-All test code lives in `automation/src/test/scala`.
-FireCloud test suites can be found in `automation/src/test/scala/org/broadinstitute/dsde/firecloud/test`.
+If you don't see that option, you may need to right-click the `automation/src` folder, select `Mark Directory As -> Test Sources Root`.

 #### From the command line